 You’ve Received a Supplemental Petition for Modification, Now What?

-With COVID19 changing the lives of many in Tampa Bay, it’s not surprising that parents and divorced couples are seeking to modify their final family law orders.
-In Florida, modifying final orders must meet specific criteria.
+With COVID19 we saw the lives of many in Tampa Bay change so it’s not surprising that parents and divorced couples are seeking to modify their final family law orders.
+Although we’ve come far on that front, parents and divorced couples frequently experience changes of all kinds.
+In Florida, modifying final orders must meet specific criteria and generally require a permanent, substantial and unexpected change in circumstance.
 The most common types of post judgement modifications are ;

 - Alimony Modifications